 I spent a day wandering around taking photographs with some reasonable results, these images date from 2009.

 An image of the pilots office at Newlyn Harbour.

-Along the quay this old crane still stands proud, a visual record of the history of the harbour area.
+Along the quay this old crane still stands proud, a visual record of the history of the Newlyn Harbour area.

-More fishing vessels moored up on the long Newlyn dock.
+More fishing vessels moored up on the long Newlyn Harbour.

 Further up the quay looking back, it is a large harbour area to protect a substantial number of boats.